14 Types of Employee Training Programs (+Benefits, Examples)

 1. Create interactive training content

-To overcome the traditional culture of monotonous PowerPoint slides and traditional learning methods, L&D teams are embracing a new style of training that’s interactive.
-Interactive training engages each individual and connects them to a task by putting them in the driver’s seat.
+Interactive training content engages each individual and connects them to a task by placing them in the driver’s seat.
 Interactive learning focuses on learner engagement which leads to higher productivity and performance.

 Here are a few ways you can make online courses more interactive: